 In its purest form, the problem was first understood by Rene Descartes (1596-1650).
 Born into the French wars of religion and the legacy of the St. Bartholomew’s Day Massacre, he matured in the uneasy peace between Catholic and Huguenot of the early seventeenth century.
 This inventor of Cartesian geometry saw in mathematical proofs a certainty analogous to that lost by authority in the Reformation nightmare.
 This universal reasoning capacity could arrive at consensual warrants for truth and goodness claims, he argued, if we were only careful enough in framing our axioms, postulates, and chains of reasoning.
 His famous phrasing of “I think; therefore, I am” appeals to the potential of each human mind to formulate truth and goodness that every other rational agent would be compelled to agree to.
 Authority had promised certainty but had foundered on its inability to resolve conflict.
 This was the Reformation’s dismal legacy.
 But Descartes promised that here was the certainty of the geometric proof coupled with the power to detect and correct error.
-That after all is the charm of reason, one that places it far above authority as a means of correspondence justification (see “What Makes It True?”).
+That after all is the charm of reason, one that places it far above authority as a means of correspondence justification (see “What Counts as Justification?“).
 You and I might disagree on some point of argument vital to truth or some hinge of morality, but we might then retrace our steps, check our work, so to speak, and find where either of us had erred.
 And look: no need for nailing doors shut and setting houses of worship ablaze.
 No need to insist that heretics “have merited death in body and soul.”
 We can speak reasonably, work through our differences, and mutually choose the true and the good.

 The rationalist movement continued to proclaim its merits, but other voices were already beginning to practice what might be called “modernist cannibalism,” using the Cartesian method to reveal the deficiencies of its solutions.
 Their objections to a strictly rationalist approach culminated in David Hume’s critique of purely analytic concepts as “meaningless without regard to experience.”
 Some more complex form of consensual justification was clearly required.